mondem0/roblox-codex-test/README.md

 * **Waves**: Five sample waves live in [`WaveConfigs.lua`](ReplicatedStorage/Modules/Config/WaveConfigs.lua).
 Add or edit entries there to change pacing—the system automatically starts the next wave when the current one clears, and players can press `Start` before wave 1.
 * **Economy & Lives**: Players begin with $350 and 30 lives.
 Lives decrease when enemies reach the exit.
 Losing all lives ends the game for everyone; clearing every wave triggers victory.
 * **Tower management**: Press **`X`** while placing to cancel without spending money.
 Select one of your towers and press **`E`** to buy the next upgrade or **`X`** to sell it for **50%** of the total amount invested (base cost + upgrades).
+* **Enemy info toggle**: Use the **Hide Enemy Info** button in the HUD to hide both the hover tooltip and floating HP/name billboards; click it again to show the data.

 ## Testing Checklist